-Based on the analysis of our two datasets, we observed 5 types of license evolution.
+Based on the analysis of our two datasets, we observed 5 cases of license evolution.
 They are either executed by the original author or reuser:

-- 1) License Addition: The source file was without a license, and a license is added in a later time. - 2) License Removal: The source file was under a certain license, and the license is removed in a later time.

-- 3) License Upgrade: The source file was under a certain version of the GPL license-a license that allows an upgrade (such as the GPL-2.0+ and GPL-3.0+)-and it is upgraded to a newer version of the license. - 4) License Downgrade: The source file was under a certain version of a license, and it is downgraded to an older version of the same license. - 5) License Change: The source file was under a certain license, and it is changed to another license (except for License Upgrade and License Downgrade).
+- 1. License Addition: The source file was without a license, and a license is added in a later release. - 2.
+License Removal: The source file was under a certain license, and the license is removed in a later release. - 3.
+License Upgrade: The source file was under a certain version of the GPL license, and it is upgraded to a newer version of the GPL license. - 4.
+License Downgrade: The source file was under a certain version of the GPL license, and it is downgraded to an older version of the GPL license. - 5.
+License Change: The source file was under a certain license, and it is changed to another license (except for License Upgrade and License Downgrade).

-Note that, in the context of this paper in the case of license upgrade and downgrade, we only consider the GPL license family.
-This is because currently only the GPL licenses have a "or later" option (e.g. GPL-2.0+, LGPL-2.1+) which allows the reuser to choose a later version of GPL when reusing the software (i.e. to upgrade to a newer version).
-Although some other licenses, such as the Apache license, may have different versions, reusers are not allowed to choose an arbitrary version of the license.
+Note that, in the case of license upgrade and downgrade, we only consider the GPL license.
+This is because currently only the GPL licenses have a "or later" option (e.g. GPL-2.0+, LGPL-2.1+) which allows the reuser to choose a later version of GPL as the license for redistribution (i.e. to upgrade to a newer version).
+Although some other licenses, such as Apache license, may have different versions, reusers are not allowed to choose an arbitrary version of the license.
 Thus it is reasonable to treat various versions of these licenses as completely different licenses.
-For such reason we treat the license evolution between different versions of licenses other than GPL as license change in this paper.
+For such reason we treat the license evolution between different versions of licenses other than GPL as license change in our research.